-Stephen Ehrenberg is a member of the Firm’s Litigation Group and is a co-head of the Firm’s Commodities, Futures & Derivatives Group.
+Stephen Ehrenberg is a member of the Firm’s Litigation Group and is a co-head of the Firm’s Securities & Commodities Investigations & Enforcement Practice.
 He represents global and U.S. companies and financial institutions in complex securities, commodities and antitrust litigation, regulatory enforcement matters and corporate internal investigations.

 Mr. Ehrenberg has recently represented corporate and individual clients before the Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission, the U.S. Congress, numerous state attorneys general and various exchanges and self-regulatory organizations.